 - Report income earned by all those living in your household, and include their names, Social Security numbers and telephone numbers; and

 - Include a completed and signed physician's certificate when claiming a credit for blindness or disability for the first time.

 Do not file a DC Schedule H to claim the property tax credit if you lived in public or subsidized housing during the year.

-If you have questions, feel free to call or visit our Customer Service Administrators for additional assistance.
+If you have questions, feel free to call or visit our Customer Service Center for additional assistance.